Thomas Fitch (politician): Admitted to bar

 Fitch kept up his law studies and in 1864 was admitted to the bar by the Nevada Supreme Court.
 In the same year he was elected from Virginia City as a delegate to the Nevada State Constitutional Convention.
 He was nominated by the Union Party and unsuccessfully campaigned for the role as territorial delegate to Congress from the Nevada Territory in 1864.
 He also campaigned across Nevada for Abraham Lincoln and Andrew Johnson.
 In 1865 Fitch moved to Washoe County and soon after was appointed county district attorney.
 When his term as district attorney expired in 1866, he moved to Belmont, Nevada, and practiced law there until 1868.
-He was elected as a Republican to the U.S. House of Representatives and the Forty-first Congress of the United States, serving from March 4, 1869 – March 3, 1871, and opened his first law practice.
+He was elected as a Republican to the U.S. House of Representatives and the 41st Congress of the United States, serving from March 4, 1869 to March 3, 1871, and opened his first law practice.